dkhamsing/ios-asset-names/README.md

 ## Naming

-### Prefixing (optional)
+### Prefixing

+* Prefixing is optional but it ensures that asset names are unique across the project.
 * Prefix the asset with a 2 or 3 letter prefix representing the `project` so you can tell which project it belongs to.
-* If you are not using Asset Catalogs: add another prefix using the `folder` name so you can tell which folder it belongs to.
+* Add another prefix using the `folder` name so you can tell which folder it belongs to.
 * Format: `project`-`folder`-`asset-name`.png

 ```
 ss-intro-arrow-right.png
 bpc-intro-arrow-right.png
 ```

-Prefixing can be useful but it is optional because it can get redundant.

 ### Conventions